-By Jordan Quigley, North American vice president for Robert Half’s administrative and customer support group
+By Jordan Quigley, North American Vice President, Robert Half

-Since the pandemic, it has become increasingly common for administrative professionals and other workers to work from home.
-Off-site employees say they like the flexibility of remote work, and they don’t just want it now.
-They want it for the long term.
+During the pandemic, it became more common for administrative staff and other support professionals to work from home at least some of the time.
+Today, employees like the flexibility of remote work, and many want to keep this arrangement long term.

 What does that mean for those of you who manage a remote administrative team?
-While you might encounter challenges such as scheduling difficulties, distractions and detachments, fortunately, there are several strategies to help increase productivity and engagement, and achieve success.
+While employees like the flexibility of work-anywhere work, you might encounter challenges such as scheduling difficulties, distractions and detachments.
+Fortunately, there are several strategies you can deploy to help increase productivity and engagement, enabling your administrative professionals to achieve success.

 1. Set clear expectations

-When managing remote teams, it’s important to set clear expectations, especially with windowed work, which is the concept of breaking down the workday into separate windows of time for business and personal time.
+When managing remote workers, it’s important to set clear expectations, especially with windowed work — the concept of breaking down the workday into separate segments of time for business and personal time.
 This guidance should start as early as possible, such as during the interview or onboarding process, where you can address performance objectives, work styles and goals.

 2. Avoid micro-management

-Remote workers need to feel as though they can work independently, without a manager monitoring their every move.
+Remote and hybrid workers need to feel as though they can work independently, without a manager monitoring their every move.
 Ask them about the flexibility they need throughout the day to meet the expectations of the role and the specific tasks you have given them.
-Allow them to vary their work hours and give them confidence that you trust them to get their job done even if they aren’t in the same office.
+Allow them to vary their work hours and let them know you trust them to get their job done even if they aren’t in the same office.

 3. Allow them to manage their own time

-This is all about trusting your remote workers and building a culture of accountability.
-Rather than asking for something to be done ASAP, managers could say, “Ideally, we’d like you to have this accomplished by Friday.
+This is all about trusting your workers when they are offsite while building a culture of accountability.
+Rather than asking for something to be done ASAP, managers instead could say, “Ideally, we’d like you to have this accomplished by Friday.
 Do you think that’s possible?”
 If not, discuss key deliverables and reprioritize projects as needed.

 4. Ensure the right tools are available

 The right technology tools can help employees be successful while working virtually.
-Many companies today provide their remote employees with laptops and headsets, and they even sometimes pay for software, cloud access and internet connections.
-You can also help offset the costs of working from home with office supplies and equipment.
-Note that laws vary from state to state concerning work-related reimbursements for remote employees and that you may need to check with your supervisor and HR department before offering stipends, supplies or reimbursements.
+Many companies today provide employees working remotely with laptops and headsets, and sometimes pay for software, cloud access and internet connections.
+Employers can also help offset the costs of working from home by providing office supplies and equipment.
+Note that laws vary from state to state concerning work-related reimbursements for remote employees; you may need to check with your supervisor and HR department before offering stipends, supplies or reimbursements.

 5. Engage in virtual job shadowing

 Virtual job shadowing can allow interviewees and new hires to learn about a typical workday and the culture of the organization when they can’t be in the office.
-It can also be a tool for coaching and mentoring to help remote employees acquire new skills or develop their careers.
-Virtual job shadowing can be live using video conferencing tools and shared computer screens, or pre-recorded using videos that showcase another employee at work.
+It can also be a tool for coaching and mentoring to help remote and hybrid employees acquire new skills or develop their careers.
+Virtual job shadowing can be conducted in real time using video conferencing tools and shared computer screens or prerecorded using videos that showcase another employee at work.

 6. Conduct regular check-ins

-Scheduling regular meetings to touch base with both individuals and teams helps you to connect and engage, identify potential issues before they become issues, and set the foundation for healthy relationships and performance.
-Keep the check-ins brief and specific, and avoid crossing that line of micro-managing.
+Scheduling regular meetings to touch base with both individuals and teams helps you to connect and engage, identify potential issues before they become problems and set the foundation for healthy relationships and performance.
+Keep the check-ins brief and specific and avoid crossing the line of micro-managing.

 7. Encourage social interactions

-One of the downsides of remote work is the lack of water-cooler chat (remember that?).
-You can use some of the time during your check-ins for personal time as a way to be intentional about building stronger connections.
-Or schedule a virtual lunch or casual coffee break to get to know how everyone is doing outside of work.
-If you turn on the video for face-to-face time on remote calls, that can add to your interpersonal communication.
+One of the downsides of working remotely is the lack of “water-cooler” chat.
+Consider using some of the time during your check-ins for more personal conversations as a way to be intentional about building stronger connections.
+Or schedule a virtual lunch or casual coffee break to learn how everyone is doing outside of work.
+Turning on your video camera during remote calls can enhance your interpersonal communication.

 8. Make time to gather feedback

-You can ask for feedback during your one-on-one calls or team calls, such as, “What do you think of the new process for scheduling appointments?”
-You can also provide anonymous polls or surveys for employees and set up focus groups.
-Be sure to listen to their different perspectives, recognize their contributions and turn their feedback into action.
+You can initiate feedback during your one-on-one calls or team calls.
+For example, ask, “What do you think of the new process for scheduling appointments?”
+You can also launch anonymous polls or surveys for employees and set up focus groups.
+Be sure to listen to your employees’ many different perspectives, recognize their contributions and turn their feedback into action.

 9. Keep the virtual environment fun

-A major cornerstone of building a successful virtual team is to remember to have fun.
-That can be something more traditional, like providing “summer half days” to employees who have accomplished their goals (again, check with HR and payroll departments).
-Or, consider virtual team-building activities, such as remote cooking classes and online games (Wordle, anyone?).
-We’ve tried that with lunches and online games at Robert Half, and they were highly engaging and well received.
+A major cornerstone of building successful remote and hybrid teams is to remember to have fun.
+This could mean more traditional activities like providing “summer half days” to employees who have accomplished their goals (again, check with HR and payroll departments).
+Or, consider virtual team-building activities, such as remote cooking classes and online games.
+We’ve tried these activities at Robert Half, and they have been highly engaging and well received.

 10. Give remote recognition

-Administrative Professionals Day is around the corner and provides a great platform for employee recognition, but don’t make it a once-a-year proposition to celebrate and thank your incredible administrative professionals.
-Check out our Creative Employee Rewards and Recognition Ideas and read Stephanie Naznitsky’s recent post on The Power of Praising Your Administrative Professionals.
+Administrative Professionals Day is around the corner, providing a great platform for employee recognition, but don’t make it a once-a-year proposition to celebrate and thank your incredible administrative professionals.
+Check out our suggestions for creative employee rewards and recognition ideas for additional tips.

-With the right tools, social interactions, communication and planning, you can develop a happier and more engaged administrative team, increase productivity levels and build a successful remote work culture in this new virtual era.
+With the right tools, social interactions, communication and planning, you can develop a happier and more engaged administrative team, increase productivity levels and build a successful culture that works for workers everywhere.